kermitt2/biblio-glutton/Readme.md

 #### CrossRef metadata gap coverage

 Once the main Crossref metadata snapshot has been loaded, the metadata and index will be updated daily automatically via the Crossref web API.
-However, there is usually a gap of coverage between the day the large snapshot image has been created and the start of the daily update.
+However, there is always a gap of coverage between the last day covered by the used large snapshot image and the start of the daily update.

-Users of Crossref Metadata Plus snapshot can load first a snapshot of the last month, then an additional snapshot mid-month update is available with the registered content that has changed in the first half of the month.
+Currently new Crossref Metadata Plus snapshot are available on the 5th of every month, covering all the metadata updates for until the previous month.
+It means that in the best case, there will be a coverage gap of 5 days to be recovered.
+More generally, users of Crossref Metadata Plus snapshot can load first a snapshot of the last month, then an additional snapshot mid-month update is available with the registered content that has changed in the first half of the month.
 This permits to minimize the coverage gap usually to a few days.

 Using the Crossref web API to cover the remaining gap (from the latest update day in the full snapshot to the current day) is done with the following command (still under `biblio-glutton/lookup/`):